Ryanrixx/E2EE-chat-/README.md

 Confidentiality secured
 Public key authenticity depends on server (MitM scenario not protected in this version)

+This project is **100% open for learning and improvement**
+-  Fork the repo
+-  Modify the code
+-  Build new features on top
+-  Use the concept in their own secure apps
+-  Share ideas and feedback

 ### Dependencies
 - express ^4.18.2
 - socket.io ^4.7.2